 We did not follow the dive line from NSD through Sump 3 to a rockpile, as at the time I thought it was just undercutting the wall and arriving at the rockpile that leads through to SOTT.

-This was a big mistake as I now do not think it arrives at the same place as the rockpile we climbed through to SOTT because:
+This was a big mistake as I now have serious doubts that it arrives at the same place as the rockpile we climbed through to SOTT because:

 - a.
-The survey data from last year points to a different passage. - b.
+The survey from the previous year implies a different passage. - b.
 The rockpile doesn't look the same (from viewing video taken last year). - c.
 We didn't find the dive line (from last year) near the rockpile we surveyed through this year. - d.
 There were more holes in this year's rockpile (including the two we climbed through).

-I strongly suspect that Sump 3 leads to another rockpile, or a part of the one we were at this year but not accessible from it, with other passage accessed from there.
-As this is what the survey data says, we have included it on the map.
+I suspect that Sump 3 leads to another rockpile, or a part of the one we were at this year but not accessible from it, with other passage accessed from there.